Click here to visit our sponsor TTE 2010 Spain GP Tickets

 At the start of the season Toyota appeared to have got it right, the Cologne-based team one of only three running the controversial double diffuser, indeed the entire TF109 aero package looked the business.

 However, while the TF109 was widely thought to be one of the quickest out there it was inconsistent and as the season progressed the team appeared to lose its way.
-Much like the Brawn and Ferrari, the Toyota was highly sensitive in terms of its tyres, when the TF109 got its Bridgestones working all was fine, when it didn't the car was a bit of a dog.
+Much like the Brawn and Ferrari, the Toyota was highly sensitive in terms of its tyres, when the TF109 got its Bridgestones working all was fine, when it didn't the car was a dog.

 Having qualified sixth in Melbourne, Jarno and his teammate were subsequently excluded from the qualifying results after their rear wings were adjudged to be too flexible and therefore illegal.
 However, a determined drive next day which saw several brave moves - one of them on Alonso - saw Timo finish fifth however, as a result of Lewis Hamilton's 'Lie-gate' silliness the German was promoted to fourth.